AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 +++What type of reports can I access?

 As an author you cannot access any reports.
 Only Administrator has rights to view/generate various reports.
-Contact your company’s Administrator for reports.
+Contact your company's Administrator for reports.

 +++